-Get a Tough Question?

-Remember you can give two points or a story plus an insight.
-(See Winning Edge #25).

-Misspeak in an Interview or Debate?

-Pause, give yourself a second to collect your thoughts, and then immediately clean up the mess.
-(See Winning Edge #9).

-Get Criticized by the Media for Something from the Past?

-Use the 3 Rs to show regret, reason, and remedy.
-(See Winning Edge #24).

-Have a Challenging Conversation with a Voter?

-Use the "feel, felt, found" framework to respond with empathy.
+- Get a Tough Question: Remember you can give two points or a story plus an insight.
+(See Winning Edge #25). - Misspeak in an Interview or Debate: Pause, give yourself a second to collect your thoughts, and then immediately clean up the mess.
+(See Winning Edge #9). - Get criticized by the media for something that happened in the past: Use the 3 Rs to show regret, reason, and remedy.
+(See Winning Edge #24). - Have a Challenging Conversation with a Voter: Use the "feel, felt, found" framework to respond with empathy.
 (See Winning Edge #37).